Tax Jobs in Brisbane

-Brisbane has been ranked as a ‘global city’ on 2 occasions.
+Brisbane has been ranked as a ‘global city’ on 2 occasions, emphasising the tax job opportunities available.
 London-based Magazine fDi ranked it as the 4th/53 best global destination for Foreign Direct Investment Strategy.
 White-collar industries located in the city include IT, financial services, higher education and public sector administration.
 Blue-collar industries, including petroleum refining, paper milling, metalworking and QR railway workshops.
 Tourism is an important part of the Brisbane economy, with the city itself attracting many visitors but also acting as a gateway to the rest of Queensland.

 Brisbane’s ‘2022 New World City Action Plan’ was awarded the Strategic Vision Award, while the city’s successful tourism infrastructure and hotel investment strategy saw it win the Tourism Development Award.
 With more than $10 billion worth of major project and infrastructure work in the pipeline, this is a very exciting time for business in Brisbane.

 Visa information for expats